5:050 Drug- and Alcohol-Free Workplace; E-Cigarette, Tobacco and Cannabis Prohibition

 - Establish a drug-free awareness program to inform employees about:

-All employees are covered by the conduct prohibitions contained in policy 8:30, Visitors to and Conduct on School Property.
-The prohibition on the use of tobacco products applies both (1) when an employee is on school property, and (2) while an employee is performing work for the District at a school event regardless of the event’s location.
-Tobacco shall have the meaning provided in section 10-20.5b of the School Code.
+All employees are covered by the conduct prohibitions contained in policy 8:030, Visitors to and Conduct on School Property.
+The prohibition on the use of e-cigarettes, tobacco, and cannabis products applies both (1) when an employee is on school property, and (2) while an employee is performing work for the District at a school event regardless of the event’s location.

 District Action Upon Violation of Policy

 An employee who violates this policy may be subject to disciplinary action, including termination.
-Alternatively, the School Board may require an employee to successfully complete an appropriate drug- or alcohol-abuse rehabilitation program.
+In addition or alternatively, the Board may require an employee to successfully complete an appropriate drug- or alcohol-abuse rehabilitation program.

 The Board shall take disciplinary action with respect to an employee convicted of a drug offense in the workplace within 30 days after receiving notice of the conviction.

 Should District employees be engaged in the performance of work under a federal contract or grant, or under a State contract or grant of $5,000 or more, the Superintendent shall notify the appropriate State or federal agency from which the District receives contract or grant monies of the employee’s conviction within 10 days after receiving notice of the conviction.

 The Board reserves the right to interpret, revise or discontinue any provision of this policy pursuant to the Suspension of Policies subhead in policy 2:240, Board Policy Development.

 5:120 Employee Ethics, Conduct, and Conflict of Interest

 8:030 Visitors to and Conduct on School Property